-With COVID-19 still with us, 2021 could look a bit different at the Trust.
-We try to answer any questions you might have about what trips we could run and how we will do it safely.
+With COVID-19 still with us, 2021 will look a bit different at the Trust.
+We try to answer any questions you might have about the trips we plan to run and how we will do it safely.

 Don’t!
 Trust us, we won’t do anything that isn’t safe.
 Put safety in our hands, we showed last year that safety is our number one priority for young people.
 We’re already hearing from young people and parents/guardians of under 18s who have signed up for 2021 return trips, that they are really looking forward to getting back to the Trust and why.

 We don’t want you to hold back from signing up and then miss the chance to be considered.
-The 2021 trips are not scheduled to start until June so we have to do all our planning around what might be possible then, rather than what is happening around the country now.
-If you want to join a Trust trip this year, sign up and let us worry about the safety side.
+The 2021 trips are not scheduled to start until July so if you want to join a Trust trip this year, sign up and let us worry about the safety side.
 If we don't believe it’s safe, the trip(s) won’t run

-It’s vital we can build the picture of how confident young people feel about coming on trips this year.
+It was vital we could build the picture of how confident young people felt about coming on trips this year.

-To do this Return Trip invites went out earlier than usual, at the start of October, and we’ve also given our hospital and charity partners their trip place allocations earlier too.
-The responses we get to these will indicate what the current appetite for trips is.
-Like everything else, this will be fluid as the first trip isn’t scheduled until June.
-But it needs to start now as it affects all the other plates we have spinning.
+To do this Return Trip invites went out earlier than usual, at the start of October, and we also gave our hospital and charity partners their trip place allocations earlier too.
+The responses we got to these indicated what the appetite for trips was and it helped us shape our thinking as to what types of trips each group would want.

 We’re still learning a lot about COVID and how it behaves.
 But, there is recognition within paediatric oncology professional groups internationally that the increased risk to children with cancer is not as significant as originally thought to be (CCLG, 2020).
 You can find the full advice and guidance here - COVID-19 guidance for children and young people with cancer undergoing treatment.

 To provide further information, and to reassure young people and parents about our latest thinking, we will be regularly updating these FAQs and hosting regular online information and Q&A sessions.
-We will be in touch and publicise the date(s) of our next session when it's confirmed.
+You can find the latest dates for these at the bottom of this page.

 Two factors - safety first and young people getting the outcomes they need from Trust support - will set the framework of what we can or can’t do in 2021.
 It has to be safe, first and foremost for young people, volunteers and staff, and secondly, because if we get this wrong, and we have a COVID case/outbreak, the reputation and trust it’s taken years to build will disappear overnight.